Bw00d/sublime_learning/README.md

 * I plan to use the <a href="https://github.com/kugaevsky/mousetrap-rails">mousetrap-rails</a> gem to record the users keystrokes to test for efficient editing.
 * Set up user authentication and validation.

+####Usage

+It is easy to get started building lessons.
+There is no new lesson link so navigate to the lessons/new to create a new lesson.
+At this time there is also no authentication to worry about.

+Each lesson has two two editors which allows for two examples.
+At the moment it is necessary to enter content into each editor or it will break the page.
+I have tried to disable the second editor when @lesson.content2 is nil but it messes with the remaining editor's styling so until I fix that bug just make two examples.

+The content, editable_code, and answer <strong>must</strong> be entered as markdown.
+Make certain to use two space for newline.

+The edited code and the answer have to be exactly the same to past the test.